bitprj/devrel/OpenFEC-Data-Visualization/blog.md

 ## Conclusion

-From this tutorial, you should have learned
+From this tutorial, you should have learned technical skills such as

 * How to use the OpenFEC API to obtain desired information
 * What JSON is
 * How to make an API request from your JavaScript code using `XMLHttpRequest` and how to extract information from the response
 * How to visualize data using ChartJS in order to make a bar chart

+Moreover, in terms of content, you should have learned

+* The importance of using reliable financial data so that you can be an informed voter, make accurate predictions, and draw unbiased conclusions
+* The importance of visualizing financial data so that you can see and analyze complex information in an easy to understand manner

 While this example was simple, it served to illustrate the power of understanding how to use APIs to extract information and how to use this information to create your own charts.
 The variety of information you can explore even within one API and how you can visualize the information for trend analysis is an extremely powerful tool that helps in discovering a multitude of information.